-It was the small towns and people we met outside of Byron Bay that make this area of the coast a place to remember though.
+It was the small towns and people we met outside of Byron Bay that made this area of the Australian coast a place to remember though.

 Ballina is a medium-sized town about half an hour south of Byron Bay.
 It has a modest tourist draw (being on the ocean and all), but pales in comparison to Byron Bay’s size and magnetism.
 This is a good thing for Ballina, if you want to get away from the surf shops and start to talk to some locals.

 Dugald was the first local to make Ballina and the surrounding area very special for us.
-He runs a fishing charter enterprise called Ballina and Beyond, and lays proud claim to being one of the only fishing charters from north of Byron to south of Grafton – a large stretch of real estate by anybody’s map.
+He runs a fishing charter enterprise called Ballina and Beyond (since debunked), and lays proud claim to being one of the only fishing charters from north of Byron to south of Grafton – a large stretch of real estate by anybody’s map.

 So he’s a busy guy.

 But Dugald wasn’t too busy to take us out on his beautiful boat for a morning of deep sea fishing – a first for me.

 “I got everything you need; just bring your netski,” said Dugald the day prior.

 “My what?”
 I asked over the crackling cell phone.

 “Netski.
 You know.
 To take your catch home in.”

 After clarifying a few more times and facing increasing frustration on both our parts, I chucked it up to being yet another Australian term I don’t quite understand.
 A little investigative work over the afternoon would reveal that it wasn’t a “netski” he was asking for; rather an “esky” – or “cooler” for simple people like me.
 Kelly on the other hand, knew what an “esky” was.
 A sure sign that he’ll be a better fisher than I.